|

 section.

-In the U.S. and Canada we're used to getting phones
+In the U.S. and Canada we were historically used to

 cheaply (i.e. subsidized).
 Although in the past we would pay

-smartphone that has a lot more technology in it!
-I think it's
+smartphone that has a lot more functionality and technology!

-really a cultural/historical thing, and boils down to the simple fact
+really a cultural and historical thing, and boils down to the simple

 that "we're just used to it."
 When you think about it, it